alisher2605/ArtistInformationLookup/README.md

 # ArtistInformationLookup
-### For searching artist's information you need only to type his\her name.
+### For searching artist's information you only need to type his\her name in EditText.
 It will pass via intent to other activies